Judicial Officers with Leadership Responsibilities, September 2025

 • be aware of their impact, as a leader, on other members of their court;

-• develop your personal leadership and management capabilities to make an impact and contribute to the effectiveness of your court; and
+• develop personal leadership and management capabilities to make an impact and contribute to the effectiveness of your court; and

 How will these skills help your court?